jrblevin/markdown-mode/README.md

     or in the other window with the <kbd>C-u</kbd> prefix).
 Use <kbd>M-p</kbd> and
     <kbd>M-n</kbd> to quickly jump to the previous or next link of any type.

-  * Jumping: <kbd>C-c C-d</kbd>
+  * Doing Things: <kbd>C-c C-d</kbd>

-    Use <kbd>C-c C-d</kbd> to jump from the object at point to its counterpart elsewhere in the text, when possible.
-Jumps between reference links and definitions; between footnote markers and footnote text.
-If more than one link uses the same reference name, a new buffer will be created containing clickable buttons for jumping to each link.
-You may press <kbd>TAB</kbd> or <kbd>S-TAB</kbd> to jump between buttons in this window.
+    Use <kbd>C-c C-d</kbd> to do something sensible with the object at the point:

+      - Jumps between reference links and reference definitions.
+        If more than one link uses the same reference label, a window will be shown containing clickable buttons for jumping to each link.
+Pressing <kbd>TAB</kbd> or <kbd>S-TAB</kbd> cycles between buttons in this window.
+      - Jumps between footnote markers and footnote text.
+      - Toggles the completion status of GFM task list items (checkboxes).

   * Promotion and Demotion: <kbd>C-c C--</kbd> and <kbd>C-c C-=</kbd>